NerdWalletOSS/piggy/README.md

 Connecting to and debugging on physical devices can be annoying (and in some cases difficult), especially for developers without a lot of experience with pure-native development.
 The **Devices** tab in the tool has a couple nifty features to aide development on both iOS and Android hardware.

-### Connected Clients and the Blacklist
+### Connected Clients and the Blocklist

 The `Connected Clients` section can be used to see which devices are connected to the tooling.
 The device type, followed by an IP address, then a `device identifier` is displayed for each connected client.

 Sometimes, especially in automation environments, it may be useful to disallow specific devices from connecting to the tool.
-For these cases, devices can be blacklisted by `device identifier`.
+For these cases, devices can be blocklisted by `device identifier`.

 ![screenshot-devices](/doc/images/screenshot-devices.png?raw=true 'Event Log with data inspection.')